How To Build Your Best Straight Razor Kit

 It takes any disposable double edge blade that you then break in half and insert using the plastic guide.

 The best blades for DOVO shavettes are, in my opinion, the Persona blades from Amazon.com.
 Since the shavette itself is so light, it can handle a more aggressive blade like the Persona.

 All that said, for the price you have a great introduction to the world of straight razors.
 Eventually, you will probably grow out of the DOVO and want to upgrade to something more refined.
-In the meantime, this is a great razor to have your best straight razor kit with to learn the ropes.
+In the meantime, this is a great razor to have your best straight razor with to learn the ropes.

 Best Traditional Straight Edge Razor Under $200

-Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when to comes to well crafted, traditional razors.
+Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when it to comes to well crafted, traditional best straight razor kits.

-The blade is half hollow and factory ready to shave.
+The blade is factory ready to shave.
 Factory ready to shave is a bit of a misnomer in that you will need to strop this before using.

 The width is 6/8ths of an inch for a bit of a wider profile.
 The blade is also a bit thicker than is typical, for added strength and a heavier weight.
 The added width also makes for an ideal angle when honing.